Capsule Collection Stephen Van Eeden

 His career objective from early childhood was to become a dentist, but as the years progressed fashion as a vocation resonated with him and this elicited a creative spark of realization that fashioning a woman in luxurious fabrics and effortless styling her in a manner reminiscent of a mythical deity would leave both designer and muse with a contented smile.

-Stephen studied at the Elizabeth Galloway Academy of Fashion design in Stellenbosch.
+Stephen studied at the Elizabeth Galloway Academy of Fashion Design in Stellenbosch.
 After graduating top of his class in 2007 and receiving several awards as a young design student, he was determined to leave his mark in the South African fashion industry.

 A chance meeting in 2010 with Teresa Joubert, a close friend, and fellow designer culminated in a 2-year business partnership and the founding of the Gelieft Brand – mainly specializing in bridal wear.
 As a formidable design duo, they were dedicated to perfection and the achievement of the highest aesthetic ideal in their elegant creations.
 At the beginning of 2012, Stephen relocated to the Southern Suburbs of Cape Town and joined the eminent house of couture and pret-a-porter, Rosenwerth – one of the most acclaimed names in the South African fashion industry.

 Under the creative leadership of both Elzbieta and Gabi Rosenwerth, Stephen cultivated a profound understanding of the modern woman’s style and a discerning eye for luxury fashion.
 In 2014 he took up the position of studio manager and assistant designer at Gavin Rajah- a fashion house that is synonymous with fine craftsmanship, luxurious finishes, and fine fabrication.
-This Cape Town based atelier is famed for producing couture garments for their loyal clientele around the world.
+This Cape Town-based atelier is famed for producing couture garments for their loyal clientele around the world.

 The success of the brand was built on a consistent standard of workmanship and creative excellence.
 While working under the guidance of Gavin Rajah, Stephen had the honor of traveling internationally and immerse himself in the fundamentals of managing a successful international brand -he counts this as one of the most rewarding experiences of his career.

 Today Stephen brings us his last collection in collaboration with Lindie Jacobs as a photographer.
-Although all the dresses are a dream for every bride; I have to say is difficult for me to pick my favourite, because each one of them are truly stunning; as winter subsides and the softness of the fresh spring air rises, we get the desire to be dressed in the freshest cloth.
+Although all the dresses are a dream for every bride; I have to say is difficult for me to pick my favorite, because each one of them is truly stunning; as winter subsides and the softness of the fresh spring air rises, we get the desire to be dressed in the freshest cloth.

 For this specific editorial collection, Stephen Van Eeden looked at inspiration in areas far from every day with a definite focus on simplistic, sophisticated and contemporary styling.